ebrest993/Challenge17/gist.md

 ### Anchors

 Anchors' jobs aren't to match characters, but rather to assert where in the engine the search takes place.
 Namely, the beginning or end of a string.

+In the above example, the search will run at the beginning of the string, as shown by the '^' symbol at the start of the expression.

 ### Quantifiers